Congratulations on your decision to apply to the University of Michigan-Dearborn!

 Dearborn, MI 48128-2406

-If the institution you attended uses a third party transcript service that sends transcripts electronically, use the email address of: email@example.com.
-Online submission of transcripts can only be sent directly from the institution.
+If the institution you attended uses a third party transcript service that sends transcripts electronically, use the email address of: firstname.lastname@example.org.
+Online submission of transcripts can only be sent directly from the institution, by a Registrar or similar official of the university.
 Transcripts sent by the applicant via email will be considered unofficial and cannot be used for admission purposes.

-If your institution issues individual marksheets/gradesheets, we require official or institution-attested, individual marksheets/gradesheets for all semesters attended sent by mail.
+If your institution issues individual semester marksheets/gradesheets, we require official or institution-attested copies for all semesters attended and showing all attempts at courses.
+These copies of your marksheets should be attested, signed and stamped, by the registrar, controller of examinations, principal, department head, or an institution official of similar status.
+Validation of credentials may be required.
 If you are requesting institution-attested materials, these documents must arrive in an envelope sealed by the institution.
 Unsealed attested documents are not official.
-Notarized copies are NOT official.

 Current or Previous UM-Dearborn Students